harry-johnson12/PasswordCheckerTask/README.md

 - Generating random passwords that meets best-practice security standards.

-## Requirements
+## Dependancies
-Third party python modules installed using Pip commands:
+(I have installed a requirements.txt for your convinence)
 - Custom Tkinter
 - Requests
 - Pyperclip